 The Early Childhood Development (ECD) sector is serviced by the Community Development Section.
-The top service delivery priorities for the sector were: To establish the needs of Early Childhood Sector within the Drakenstein Municipal Area.
+The top service delivery priorities for the sector were:

-This process included mobilising all the existing ECD Forums determine their needs and to prioritise these needs within the framework of the IDP.
+To establish the needs of the ECD sector within the Drakenstein Municipal Area.
+This process included mobilising all the existing ECD Forums to determine their needs and to prioritise these needs within the framework of the IDP.

 To facilitate training for ECD practitioners on the needs that were identified by the ECD Forum as priority training needs.

-Training focussed on financial management training for non-financial managers at ECD centres.
-Other training also focussed on health and sanitation training for ECD practitioners.
+Training focused on financial management training for non-financial managers at ECD centres.
+Other training also focused on health and sanitation training for ECD practitioners.